fakufaku/pyramic-dataset/README.md

 This dataset allows to evaluate the performance of array processing algorithms on real-life recordings done using MEMS microphones similar to those used in mobile phones with all the non-idealities involved.
+The dataset is suitable for both 2D and 3D scenarios.
 By subsampling the 48 microphones, a large number of array configurations can be tested.
 Example of algorithms are:

 * Direction of arrival (DOA) estimation
 * Beamforming